Commands¶

 data path (specifically receipt files in subdirectories matching the data

-are updated with changes in the YAML file.
-Additionally, files that have
+corresponding with the filenames are updated with changes in the YAML file.

-entries that are missing in the database are created there, and product
+Additionally, files containing entries that are missing in the database are

-metadata no longer in the YAML inventories is deleted from the database.
-This
+created there, and product metadata no longer in the YAML inventories is

-is a bulk method of synchronizing the database with the YAML files.
-For
+deleted from the database.
+This is a bulk method of synchronizing the database

-deleting receipts, see the delete command.
+with the YAML files.
+For deleting receipts, see the delete command.

 Delete entries¶